Welcome to Mountain Bike Strength Training Systems

 But I don’t care because I don’t do this to be accepted by the “mainstream” mountain bike industry – I do this to help free you from the garbage they have been feeding you for years and years.
 You can be a much better rider than you are today, but not if you follow the same old advice we’ve been given.
 As I tell my clients, if you don’t want to ride like everyone else then don’t train like everyone else!

 I started this blog to help me get my cutting edge, revolutionary training concepts out to my fellow mountain bikers.
 Here you’ll find training routines, rehab strategies, cardio programs and other information not available anywhere else.
 Some of my colleagues wonder why I give away so much info for free but I don’t care.

 I want to help you be a better rider – end of story.

 I know that if you use the information you’ll find on this blog you will do just that.
 I also know that once you see what this free info will do for you then you will be more likely to check out one of my more in depth programs; but even if you don’t that’s alright.
 Just knowing that I am helping advance our sport into the 21st Century in enough.

 So check back often since the revolution never stops!
 I’ll be posting new articles, videos and podcasts every week, making this THE mountain bike training website.
 And let me know if you don’t see something addressed on here that you want to know more about – I rely on you guys to let me know what is on your mind and what you want to improve with your riding.
-You can reach me through the MTB Strength Training Systems Facebook Fan page.
-Just click on the link below and Like the page and you can post your questions or comments there:

 Well, that’s about it.
-It is time to go eat some lunch and hit the trail with my mutt Mojo.
+It is time to go eat some lunch and hit the trail with my mutt Aka.
 Get out and ride today if you can – hitting the trail is what the MTB Strength Training System is all about!